Measuring the Measures: Discriminative Capacity of Representational Similarity Metrics Across Model Families: Results

 \section{Results}

 Our systematic evaluation reveals clear differences in the discriminative capacity of representational similarity metrics (Figures~\ref{fig:dprime}, \ref{fig:sil}).
-RSA demonstrates the strongest overall separability with a d-prime of 3.95, closely followed by SoftMatch ($d' = 3.59$), then Procrustes ($d' = 3.03$), with Linear Predictivity showing substantially weaker discrimination ($d' = 2.02$).
-The pattern is particularly pronounced for silhouette coefficients, where RSA achieves a notably high score of 0.56---indicating robust within-family clustering---while the mapping-based metrics show progressively weaker clustering: SoftMatch (0.29), Procrustes (0.21), and Linear Predictivity (0.13).
-ROC-AUC analysis confirms this hierarchy (Figure~\ref{fig:roc-auc}: RSA (0.9257) and SoftMatch (0.8994) achieve superior classification of within- versus between-family pairs, followed by Procrustes (0.8979) and Linear Predictivity (0.8137).
+RSA demonstrates the strongest overall separability with a d-prime of 3.95, closely followed by SoftMatch ($d' = 3.59$), then Procrustes ($d' = 2.96$), with Linear Predictivity showing substantially weaker discrimination ($d' = 2.09$).
+The pattern is particularly pronounced for silhouette coefficients, where RSA achieves a notably high score of 0.56---indicating robust within-family clustering---while the mapping-based metrics show progressively weaker clustering: SoftMatch (0.30), Procrustes (0.22), and Linear Predictivity (0.14).
+ROC-AUC analysis confirms this hierarchy (Figure~\ref{fig:roc-auc}: RSA (0.9257) achieves superior classification of within- versus between-family pairs, while SoftMatch (0.8989) and Procrustes (0.9004) obtain very similar ROC-AUCs, both outperforming Linear Predictivity (0.8273).

 The hierarchy reveals an important principle: metrics that preserve representational geometry while allowing controlled flexibility achieve superior discrimination.
 RSA's strong performance across both measures suggests that comparing relational structure---how models organize their representation spaces---provides the most reliable signal for distinguishing model families.
 The mapping-based metrics show an inverse relationship between flexibility and discriminability: as we progress from the constrained SoftMatch through Procrustes to unconstrained Linear Predictivity, separability monotonically decreases.
 This finding challenges the assumption that looser metrics better capture representational differences.
 Instead, the constraints imposed by metrics like RSA and SoftMatch appear to filter out incidental variations while preserving the essential computational signatures that distinguish model families.
 Notably, even supervised and unsupervised variants within the same architecture family---traditionally considered highly similar---are reliably separated by RSA and SoftMatch, demonstrating the sensitivity of geometry-preserving metrics, or metrics sensitive to representational form, to architecture- or training-induced representational differences.